Get this when you book through us:

 If ever there was a time to splash out on a fashion-forward bikini or pair of board shorts, it's when you've booked a sojourn at Paresa.
 A pool this dreamy deserves a sartorial style statement.
 Bring a notebook for jotting down Thai cooking class tips, yoga gear if you plan to get bendy, and boat shoes for hiring out the resort's yacht.

-During peak season, a five-night minimum stay applies, and there's a compulsory Gala Dinner for guests staying on 31 December (THB9,000 a head).
+During peak season, a five-night minimum stay applies, and there's an optional Gala Dinner for guests staying on 31 December (THB9,000 a head).
 Smoking is allowed on room balconies only; pets are not welcome.

 Welcome, but this is a romantic adult resort.
 Baby cots aren't available; sofabeds for kids aged four to 11 are free, or THB3,500 for over-11s.
 Breakfast is THB400 a night (under-12s) plus tax; babysitting costs THB450 an hour.